fluree/docs.flur.ee/src/content/0.11.0/docs/start/installation.md

 ```

 If the above message is not displaying in your terminal, the terminal should print out a relevant error message.
 Common errors include your chosen port already being in use and not having Java 8 or above installed.

+> If you see an error "missing 'server' JVM", you need to install Java Server JRE.
+See [Oracle documentation](https://docs.oracle.com/en/java/) to select the appropriate platform, version (e.g., 8) and operating system.

 After you launch Fluree for the first time, you will not have any databases.
 You will need to create a database to begin.